everlasterVR/everlastervr.github.io/_plugins/tittymagic/v5.2/help_and_troubleshooting/content.md

 ### Plugins which adjust breast physics

-TittyMagic applies physics directly onto the person atom, bypassing the functionality in Virt-A-Mate's F Breast Physics 1 and F Breast Physics 2 tabs.
+TittyMagic applies physics directly onto the person atom, bypassing the functionality in VAM's F Breast Physics 1 and F Breast Physics 2 tabs.
 For that reason, the content in those tabs is hidden - but the original physics settings are still exposed to triggers.
 Adjusting those original physics settings is not recommended while TittyMagic is active.

 In addition, some parameters are updated by TittyMagic continuously, and any changes made by other sources to the original physics setting are ineffective.
 For example, Supa Additional Cloth Physics is not fully compatible for this reason.